Getting Started with LEAN

-You’ve read the books, been to the classes, and have seen and heard what others have done with LEAN.
+You’ve read the books, been to the classes, and have seen and heard what others have done with Lean in the office.
 Now you’re ready.
 You’ve looked at your organization with a new eye and now you’re literally tripping over all of the unnecessary waste and the opportunities to create greater customer value.
-It’s time to get started on a LEAN journey, but how/where do you take that crucial first step?
+It’s time to get started on a Lean office journey, but how/where do you take that crucial first step?

-Getting started with LEAN means not only knowing what to do, but how to do it.
-The best way to go about LEAN depends on different cultural and operational factors of an organization.
+Getting started with Lean means not only knowing what to do, but how to do it.
+The best way to go about Lean depends on different cultural and operational factors of an organization.
 Occurring with too much variation to describe here.
-But once these factors are identified, the options for taking that first step on a LEAN journey are described below:
+But once these factors are identified, the options for taking that first step on a Lean office journey are described below:

 - Bottom-up vs. Top-down

 - A bottom-up approach is a grass-root effort that engages employees to identify and reduce wastes.
 This “empowerment” takes little management overhead.
-Train employees, approve waste reductions, and turn them loose.
+Train employees, identify waste, and turn them loose on reducing it.

-- Top-down is a strategic approach to LEAN improvements.
-System-wide current and future state maps are created and initiatives to achieve the future state are identified and prioritized.
-Because these initiatives tend to be system-wide, cross-function teams are required for their execution.
+- Top-down is a strategic approach to Lean.
+System-wide current and future state maps are created and performance improvement initiatives are identified and prioritized.

 - Projects vs. Workshops

 - Most organizations are familiar with the traditional project management approach to executing an initiative.
-Which is an advantage.
 Note however that project management functions are non-value added.
 On their own they do not increase customer value.

 - Contiguous vs. Intervals

-- Staging events at planned intervals can be just as effective as contiguous.
+- Staging project/workshop events at planned intervals can be just as effective as contiguous.
 It’s important that not too much time elapses between intervals and that each event shows visible progress.
-A 5 day contiguous Kaizen workshop spread across two to three weeks can achieve the same results with less impact, albeit taking longer to achieve the same benefits.
+A 5 day contiguous Kaizen workshop spread across two to three weeks can achieve the same results with less impact on customers; taking longer but often achieving greater benefits.

 - Initiatives have a start and a finish.
 An organization can target an initiative at one point-of-pain and then feel the relief when it’s done.
 And then wait for the next point-of-pain to grow large enough to justify launching another initiative dart at it.

-- A continuous improvement approach recognizes there are endless improvement opportunities.
-Continuous means continuous, therefore a systematic never-ending program is adopted for making things better every day.
-Initiatives are identified, prioritized, and executed to maximize value and avoid a significant point-of-pain from ever developing.
+- A sustainable improvement approach recognizes there are endless improvement opportunities.
+Sustainable means continuous but at a pace the organization can sustain.
+It applies constant, gradual, and incremental improvements with each achieving meaningful results.
+Improvement initiatives are identified, prioritized, and executed to maximize customer value and avoid significant points-of-pains from developing.

 - Internal Staff vs. Consultants

-- Making improvements requires people.
-Not only the people to create it, but also the people to learn and accept the necessary changes.
-An organization must make internal investments in its people to improve.
-LEAN is not a free ride.
+- Making performance improvements requires people.
+Not only the people to create them, but also to implement and accept the changes made.
+An organization must make investments in its people to improve processes.

-- The return on LEAN investment made by an organization may be accelerated through the use of outside consultants.
-Consultants can be the catalysts to launch and sustain a LEAN journey by acquiring their expertise, training, and momentum to keep things on track and rolling through both good times and bad.
+- The return on Lean investment made by an organization may be accelerated through the use of outside consultants.
+Consultants can be the performance catalysts to launch and sustain a Lean office journey by acquiring their expertise, training, and momentum to keep things on track and rolling through both good times and bad.

-During different times different paths can make the most sense in a LEAN journey.
-What may be appropriate for getting started may require adjustment along the way.
-Knowing the various paths to LEAN helps avoid just choosing the first path found.
-So pick from the paths above and get started with LEAN.
+During different times different paths may make the most sense in a Lean office journey.
+What may be appropriate for getting started may require an adjustment along the way.
+Knowing the various paths to Lean helps avoid picking the wrong one for your current situation.
+But regardless of which path you choose, its time to get started with Lean office.